Zarad0X/Zarad0X/README.md

-- 👋 Hi, I’m @Zarad0X
-- 👀 I’m interested in cv
+  Hi, I’m @Zarad0X, a undergraduate student majoring in computer science I’m interested in cv & embodied ai
-- 🌱 I’m currently learning  3d vision
-- 💞️ I’m looking to collaborate on cv & robotics
+  I’m currently learning  3d vision and some robotics I’m looking to collaborate on cv & robotics
-- 📫 How to reach me : 3230102282@zju.edu.cn
+  YOu can reach me by email 3230102282@zju.edu.cn

 <!---